 Here we outline our ACL sprain rehabilitation program for mild to moderate Anterior Cruciate Ligament injuries and ACL deficient knees.
 Sign up for free now through our mobile apps or website.

-Is the program suitable for me?
+Is this ACL rehab program suitable for me?

 The program designed for anyone who has a mild to moderate (grade 1 or 2) anterior cruciate ligament sprain.

 It is not suitable for post-surgical recovery as this will depend on the type of operation you have had.
 We recommend you follow your surgeon’s advice, however, the later phases should be very similar.